09/26/24

 Weight Responses Differently

-Just like there are different types of content, not all actions, or responses, are equal.
+Just like there are different types of content, not all actions or responses, are equal.
 Reading 100% of a 3,500 word article on a complex topic and then clicking through to other pieces of content on a landing page or microsite requires more time and effort than watching a 15-second ad on YouTube.
+That person is more engaged with your content, and therefore probably a better lead.

 For this reason, you’ll want to consider weighting your content engagement metrics.
 Assigning greater value to user behaviors that lead directly to a sale or require more effort of a prospect can inform how much time and money you invest in nurturing that prospect.

-For example, webinar signups may carry a 0.1x multiplier within your content metrics, whereas staying through to the end and submitting questions to a moderator may carry a 1.0x multiplier.
+For example, webinar signups may be valued as a 1 within your content metrics, whereas staying through to the end and submitting questions to a moderator may sit at a 10.

-Weighting actions differently helps key stakeholders and decision-makers across your organization understand the relative value and importance of the responses people show to your content campaigns.
+Even if these variables are obvious to you, weighting actions differently helps key stakeholders and decision-makers across your organization understand the relative value and importance of the responses people give your content campaigns.

 Keep in mind that platforms measure responses to content differently, so your content marketing reports should explain those differences.
 Provide context with your numbers to help decision-makers understand campaign results.